 Alternatively, choose to embrace the darkness and create an intriguing, classy space by painting all the walls inky black.
 Accent with pops of white or one or two other colors for a signature look that’ll never go out of style.
 Play with lines, metallics, wood and fun light fixtures.

 If you’re unsure of painting everything black, simply coat one wall in a darker shade, opt to paint the trim around the edges of the room white, or go for a gray interior instead.

 Another great tactic for basement bedroom ideas is to combine colors.
 Odds are the basement bedroom is the only room down there, which means it doesn’t have to match the rest of the house if you don’t want it to.
 Therefore, feel free to go wild with the colors, the brighter, the better.
 Rainbows and unicorns are fair game, and crazy patterns are always an option.
 This wild mix of colors, textures and patterns will help create a retro hideaway that’ll make you forget you’re underground.

 In addition to color schemes and overall design, you can also update the basement bedroom space by giving the staircase a facelift.
 Add a banister if there isn’t one already and incorporate natural woods or other materials that match the theme of the room.

 You could even lay down a carpet runner to keep your feet toasty or paint each step a run color — this is especially fun if you’ve opted for the rainbow color scheme.

 To further create a private space for you or your renters, consider adding a bathroom or a kitchen to the basement space.
 Think of who might live down there, then remodel to accommodate their potential needs.

+Fortunately, this step has a solid rate of return.
 This step will both increase the likelihood of a tenant choosing your basement as their new abode and increase the value of your home.
 In the U.S., a finished basement can even give you a return of 70% to 75% on your investment.

 Keep Your Basement Bedroom Simple